Openhab-Nodes/website/content/en/developer/addons.md

      issues_web: "https://www.github.com/my/repository/issues"
 ```

-The `image: addon` line points to the image that is created with the local Dockerfile.
+The `image: ohx-addon-name` line points to the image that is created with the local Dockerfile.

 Hardware
 : If your addon interacts with hardware like Bluetooth directly (via kernel system calls), you need to set `allowPrivilegeEscalation` and `privileged` to true.
-For userspace USB access this does not need to be set, but you need the HW_USB permission.
+This is not necessary for libusb access (but you need the HW_USB permission).
 The next section talks about permissions and restrictions in more detail.

 Networking
 : Define `containerPort` if ports should be only opened for the device that is running the container, meaning that only other addons and containers can interact with that service.
 Use `port` for ports that should be opened on the host operating system.
 In the example above an mqtt broker is exposed and potentially reachable via the internet.